pavan98765/Auto-WCEBleedGen/README.md

 - Provide an overview of your YOLOv8-based detection model.
 - Mention any modifications or enhancements you made to the base YOLOv8 architecture.

-## EfficientNet Classification Model

-### Model Overview

-- Provide an overview of your EfficientDet-based classification model.
-- Mention any modifications or enhancements you made to the base EfficientDet architecture.

 ## How to Run

 - Provide instructions for others to replicate your results using your code and models.